|Harrisburg, PA – The Pennsylvania Fish and Boat Commission (PFBC) will hold its summer quarterly meeting on July 11-12 at its Harrisburg office.

 - A recommendation to increase the number of commercial seine licenses from 10 to 40.

-- A recommendation to change the designation of four lakes from approved trout waters to approved trout waters open to year-round fishing.
+- A recommendation to change the designation of four lakes from stocked trout waters to stocked trout waters open to year-round fishing.
 The four lakes include Lake Luxembourg in Bucks County, Laurel Lake in Cumberland County, Muddy Run Recreation Lake in Lancaster County, and Sweet Arrow Lake in Schuylkill County.

 The mission of the Fish and Boat Commission is to protect, conserve, and enhance the Commonwealth’s aquatic resources and provide fishing and boating opportunities.
 For more information about fishing and boating in Pennsylvania, please visit our website at fishandboat.com.